MAIF/izanami/izanami-documentation/src/main/paradox/clients/node.md

 You can customize the api endpoints with the `sessionPath`, `experimentsDisplayedPath` and `experimentsWonPath` config options.

-The feature and experiments clients context and id are extracted from the request; you can extend it using your own methods with `featureContextFromRequest` and `experimentsIdFromRequest`.
+Context (optional) and clientId (require) are extracted from the request, and forward respectively at the feature and experiments api; you can customize extraction by using your own methods with `featureContextFromRequest` and `experimentsClientIdFromRequest`.

 ```javascript
 const app = express();